YottaDB/YDBDoc/ProgGuide/functions.rst

 | UTIME                      | Process user time                                                                                                                    |
 +----------------------------+--------------------------------------------------------------------------------------------------------------------------------------+

 * $ZGETJPI() retrieves process time measurements (CPUTIM, CSTIME, CUTIME, STIME, and UTIME) for the requested process.
 If the information is not available for the specified process, the function returns -1.
 If the process ID specified is 0, the current process ($JOB) time measurements are returned.
-The "child" process time includes ZSYSTEM and PIPE device sub-processes (only after the PIPE CLOSEs), but excludes processes created by JOB commands.
+The "child" process time includes `ZSYSTEM <commands.html#zsystem>`_ and `PIPE <ioproc.html#using-pipe-devices>`_ device sub-processes (only after the PIPE CLOSEs), but excludes processes created by `JOB <commands.html#job>`_ commands.
-* $ZGETJPI() provides a tool for examining the characteristics of a UNIX process.
-Accessing information about processes belonging to other users requires certain UNIX privileges.
+* $ZGETJPI() provides a tool for examining the characteristics of a process process.
+Accessing information about processes belonging to other users requires privileges.
 Consult your system manager if you require additional privileges.

 +++++++++++++++++++++++
 Examples of $ZGETJPI()